cabooster/UDMT/Datasets.md

 title: Datasets
 ---

 All behavioral recordings used in this study have been archived and made publicly available at [https://zenodo.org/records/14580256](https://zenodo.org/records/14580256).
 The source data of neuroethological research of freely behaving mice, including behavioral recordings and synchronized calcium imaging data, are publicly available at [https://zenodo.org/records/14586426](https://zenodo.org/records/14586426).
-The extended data not used in the experiments of this study has been uploaded to [https://zenodo.org/records/14580391](https://zenodo.org/records/14580391) and [https://zenodo.org/records/14586218](https://zenodo.org/records/14586218).
+In addition to this, all data collected has been uploaded to [https://zenodo.org/records/14580391](https://zenodo.org/records/14580391) and [https://zenodo.org/records/14586218](https://zenodo.org/records/14586218).

 ## Download links